vltabacaru/testing/orcl-dbcs-19c-hol/quarantine/quarantine.md

 /
 ````

-Create a resource plan directive, having parameter SWITCH_GROUP value CANCEL_SQL.
-If group name is CANCEL_SQL, then the current call is canceled when the switch condition is met.
-If the group name is KILL_SESSION, then the session is killed when the switch condition is met.
-If the group name is LOG_ONLY, then no action is taken other than recording this event via SQL monitor.
-Parameter SWITCH_TIME specifies the time on CPU (not elapsed time) that a session can execute before the action is taken.
+Create a resource plan directive, having parameter `SWITCH_GROUP` value `CANCEL_SQL`.
+If group name is `CANCEL_SQL`, then the current call is canceled when the switch condition is met.
+If the group name is `KILL_SESSION`, then the session is killed when the switch condition is met.
+If the group name is `LOG_ONLY`, then no action is taken other than recording this event via SQL monitor.
+Parameter `SWITCH_TIME` specifies the time on CPU (not elapsed time) that a session can execute before the action is taken.
 We set it to 30 seconds.
-Parameter SWITCH_ESTIMATE, if TRUE, tells Oracle to use its execution time estimate to automatically switch the consumer group of an operation before beginning its execution.
+Parameter `SWITCH_ESTIMATE`, if TRUE, tells Oracle to use its execution time estimate to automatically switch the consumer group of an operation before beginning its execution.

 ````
 begin